antonfirsov/docs/2019/11-Nov/desktop-november.md

 ## Porting your WinForms or WPF app to .NET Core

+First of all, run the [Portability Analyzer](https://github.com/Microsoft/dotnet-apiport-ui/releases/download/1.1/PortabilityAnalyzer.zip) and if needed, update your code to get a 100% compatibility with .NET Core.
+Here are [instructions on using the Portability Analyzer](https://devblogs.microsoft.com/dotnet/are-your-windows-forms-and-wpf-applications-ready-for-net-core-3-0/).

-As a starting point, can try out a tool we created to help automate converting your .NET Framework project(s) to .NET Core – [Try Convert](https://github.com/dotnet/try-convert).
+When your application is fully compatible with .NET Core, you are ready to port it.
+As a starting point, you can try out a tool we created to help automate converting your .NET Framework project(s) to .NET Core – [try-convert](https://github.com/dotnet/try-convert).

 It's important to remember that this tool is just a starting point in your journey to .NET Core.
 It is also not a supported Microsoft product.
 Although it can help you with some of the mechanical aspects of migration, it will not handle all scenarios or project types.
 If your solution has projects that the tool rejects or fails to convert, you’ll have to port by hand.
 No worries, we have plenty of tutorials on how to do it (in the end of this section).

 The try-convert tool will attempt to migrate your old-style project files to the new SDK-style and retarget applicable projects to .NET Core.
 For your libraries we leave it up to you to make a call regarding the platform: weather you’d like to target .NET Core or .NET Standard.
 You can specify it in your project file by updating the value for `<TargetFramework>`.
+Libraries without .NET Core-specific dependencies like WPF or Windows Forms may benefit from targeting .NET Standard

+`<TargetFramework>netstandard2.1</TargetFramework>`

+ so that they can be used by callers targeting many different .NET Platforms.
+On the other hand, if a library uses a feature that requires .NET Core (like Windows desktop UI APIs), it's fine for the library to target .NET Core

+`<TargetFramework>netcoreapp3.0</TargetFramework>`

-It is a global tool that you can install on your machine, the you can call from CLI:
+try-convert is a global tool that you can install on your machine, then you can call from CLI:

 ````cmd
 C:\> try-convert -p <path to your project>